 }

-Now, inspired by Algorithm 2 from the previous section, we improve the time complexity of the solution.
+Now, drawing inspiration from Algorithm 2 of the previous section, we improve the time complexity of the solution.

-To update, we can perform state transitions based on the starting vertex of the Hamiltonian path.
+To update, one can condition on the starting vertex of the Hamiltonian path.

-Note the following code.
+Pay attention to the code below.
 The array \(adj\_mask_u\) represents the set of vertices adjacent to vertex \(u\).

 #define bit(n,k) (((n)>>(k))&1)